mohammad-danyal/currency-converter/README.md

 A currency converter application written with .NET MVC.

-The application makes use of an SQLite database for storing a log of all past currency conversion in a local database file.
+The application makes use of an SQLite database for storing a log of all past currency conversions in a local database file.

 ## Installation / Setup